ST10438072/MAST/README.md

 The menu screen the user will see the name of which show them what food items they have

 In the Home page I put an option to show specials for the days of the week and it shows specials for the current day and it shows the previous days specials
+I added a drinks function to the MenuScreen

 YouTube Link https: //youtu.be/Onofl-YhDE8?si=vMvwtrSMPGwlzBTp